hanada31/CrashTracker/README.md

 ## Install Requirements：

 1. Python 3+
 2. Java 1.8+
 3. maven 3.6
 4. Linux OS  (by default)

-5. When using Windows, the separator should be changed from / to  \\.
+5. When using Windows, the separator should be changed from / to  \\ for part of commands.

 ## Steps to run *CrashTracker*